-All academic grievances including dissatisfaction with a grade must be addressed first to the faculty member, then to the Department Chairperson and subsequently to the Dean of the Undergraduate College if the student is an undergraduate and to the Dean of the School of Professional and Graduate Studies if the student is a graduate studies student.
+All academic grievances including dissatisfaction with a grade must be addressed first to the faculty member, then to the Department Chairperson and subsequently to the Dean of the Undergraduate College if the student is an undergraduate, the Dean of Nursing for Nursing courses, and to the Dean of the School of Professional and Graduate Studies if the student is a graduate studies student.

 When all other means of resolving a problematic situation have been exhausted, a student may request a grievance hearing for certain course related issues.
-Requests for a hearing should be made in writing to the Dean of the Undergraduate College if the student is an undergraduate and to the Dean of the School of Professional and Graduate Studies if the student is a graduate studies student within ten (10) days of the alleged grievance.
+Requests for a hearing should be made in writing to the Dean of the Undergraduate College if the student is an undergraduate, the Dean of Nursing for Nursing courses, and to the Dean of the School of Professional and Graduate Studies if the student is a graduate studies student within ten (10) days of the alleged grievance.
 When jurisdiction is in doubt, a student may notify and/or consult with either the Provost/Dean of the Faculty or the Vice-President for Student Affairs.
 Requests for grievance hearings on course related decisions must be made as soon as possible.